 Exploring the labor, tools, materials, and rituals behind these various objects, Whitfield infuses her narrative with delightful details as the objects journey through time, space, and meaning.
-Silk, Slaves, and Stupas is a lively and unique approach to understanding the Silk Road and the cultural, economic, and technical changes of the late antiquity and medieval periods.
+Silk, Slaves, and Stupas is a lively, visual, and tangible way to understand the Silk Road and the cultural, economic, and technical changes of the late antique and medieval worlds.

 This guest post is published in conjunction with the annual meeting of the World History Association taking place June 21-23 in Milwaukee.
 It originally appeared on Silk Road Digressions, author Susan Whitfield’s blog on the geography, history, …Read More >